The traditional hotel model prioritized comfort over sustainability, leading to high energy use, waste, and environmental impact.

 How Hotels Can Transition to Sustainability

 Transitioning from traditional practices to a more sustainable hotel management model is a step-by-step process.
+For a practical starting point, our guide on how to make your hotel eco-friendly walks through the first actions hoteliers should take.

 Here’s how hotels can embark on this journey: